 5) echoecho — perfect if you only want to let your close friends know where you are, echoecho keeps your location private — the perfect antidote to all those nasty privacy issues.

-6) Yelp — a reviews based location social network, Yelp aims to provide up to date information about anything from shopping and restaurants, to nightlife and financial services, wherever you are.
+6) Yelp — a review based location social network, Yelp aims to provide up to date information about anything from shopping and restaurants, to nightlife and financial services, wherever you are.

 What other location-based social networks are you using?
 Which have we missed?